Hydra9268/lightcycle/README.md

 ![Light Cycle logo](https://kxmode.com/images/lightcycle-logo.png)

-Light Cycle is an abstraction library designed to optimize browser memory management, focusing on DOM elements and asynchronous operations.
-Inspired by the iconic light cycles in the movie *Tron*, Light Cycle aims to provide efficient "light cycles" in browser environments, ensuring smooth performance and improved garbage collection.
-This tool is also Node.js-compatible, offering a backend solution.
+Light Cycle is an abstraction library designed to optimize browser memory management by minimizing the frequency and impact of garbage collection through more effective resource handling.
+It focuses on efficiently managing DOM elements and asynchronous operations, helping to prevent memory leaks and reduce browser strain.
+Inspired by the iconic light cycles in *Tron*, Light Cycle ensures that processes run smoothly and are cleaned up swiftly, improving overall performance.
+Additionally, it is compatible with Node.js, providing backend solutions to enhance system memory efficiency even further.

 ## Key Features
 - **Abstracted Memory Management**: Light Cycle ensures that all asynchronous DOM operations are monitored and cleaned up after execution, preventing memory leaks.